ChickTechRDU/rpi-wordpress-screen/README.md

 - Had one water setting: on/off
 - A bouy would float on top of water in the tank.
 Once it rose past a certain trip point a switch would flip and the water heater wouldn't collect anymore water.
-- Cost $1000 in todays money
+- Cost $1000 in today's money
 - A mechanic/hacker/enthusiast could replace the bouy or physically lower or higher the trip point as fixes/improvements.
 These would all be cost effective actions that the general public could understand.

 A water heater 15 years ago:

 - Had two simple settings
 - Was controlled by simple electronic componets (resistors, capacitors, timers, etc)
-- Cost $700 in todays money
+- Cost $700 in today's money
 - A mechanic/hacker/enthusiast could replace an electronic component by desoldering it and soldering in a new one.
 They could determine which componenets were bad by using a basic multi-meter.